knoxcarey/knoxcarey.com/blog/posts/reboot.md

 different this time, with content stored as static files in [GitHub](https://github.com/knoxcarey/knoxcarey.com/tree/master/blog) rather than in some other type of database that I would need to maintain.
-Hopefully this means that my posts will be a bit more persistent.
+Hopefully, this means that my posts will be a bit more persistent.
 I have not quite settled on how to turn the static files into web pages, but I am experimenting with different options.